ultralytics/ultralytics/docs/en/integrations/index.md

 - [OpenVINO](openvino.md): Intel's toolkit for optimizing and deploying computer vision models efficiently across various Intel CPU and GPU platforms.

-- [ONNX](onnx.md): An opens-source format created by [Microsoft](https://www.microsoft.com) for facilitating the transfer of AI models between various frameworks, enhancing the versatility and deployment flexibility of Ultralytics models.
+- [ONNX](onnx.md): An open-source format created by [Microsoft](https://www.microsoft.com) for facilitating the transfer of AI models between various frameworks, enhancing the versatility and deployment flexibility of Ultralytics models.

 ### Export Formats